fakegit/Flexget-Plugins/README.md

 * zippyshare

 Multiple hosters are supported too, just use `;` as seperator.
-Don't use other hostername than listed above.
+Don't use other hoster than listed above.

 All plugins are still in a testing-state.
 Feel free to contribute :-)